Choosing the Right Cover Crops

 Grasses

 This cool-season grass can grow rapidly.
-Shallow, fibrous roots hold soil in place, improve water infiltration and enhance soil tilth.
-It can produce high volumes of biomass for organic matter.
+Its shallow, fibrous roots hold soil in place, improve water infiltration and enhance soil tilth.
+It can also produce high volumes of biomass for organic matter.

 Winter barley handles poor soils and dry conditions better than other small grains.
 It prevents erosion and nutrient loss.
 It can also add value as a forage or silage.

-This versatile small grain can serve as a cover and a forage.
-They generally winterkill, and they mix well with other species.
-For beginning cover croppers, oats fit well following soybeans, before planting corn.
+This versatile small grain can serve as cover and forage.
+It is generally winterkill and mixes well with other species.
+For beginning cover croppers, oats fit well following soybeans before planting corn.

 Cover crop options from this warm-season grass family tolerate drought well and grow quickly.
 They also provide forage or grazing while building soil and capturing nutrients.
 However, growth will depend on seeding timing and the first frost.

 This winter annual is a cross between wheat and cereal rye.
-It supports nutrient cycling and storing carbon, and it is used more in cover crop mixes than on its own.
+It supports nutrient cycling and storing carbon and is used more in cover crop mixes than on its own.

 Legumes